warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/stake-ward.md

 After staking, you can claim your rewards or stake more at any time, including restaking your rewards.

 If you initiate redelegation to another validator or unstaking, you'll have to wait for the **unbonding period of 21 days**.
-During this period your tokens don't earn rewards.
+During this period, your tokens don't earn rewards.

 To manage your stake, do the following: